santiagoaldanondo/retro-bomber/README.md

 * The render function is used to run all that is required:
  * Check the keys that are pressed to run the corresponding methods
  * Check all the possible collision between objects.
+ * Remove all the ammunition that is off screen in order to free memory space.
  * Draw all the objects.